Sup2point0/Assort/affine/readme.md

 <br>

-## Evolution
+## Evolucion

 Most affinitys are entirely unique, spontaneously emerging.
-Some deryve from others through evolution, changing or specialyzing the way in which the affinity is harnessed.
+Some deryve from others through evolucion, changing or specialyzing the way in which the affinity is harnessed.
 The *prime* affinitys are the primordial fundamental superpowers bestowed upon the first affinitics, and indeed remain the most common.